RetroPie/RetroPie-Docs/docs/Setting-up-the-XBox360-controller.md

 ( **-o** for output file, **-p** for player, **-j** for joystick id )

-After this you will get 4 cfg files to add to your default `/etc/retroarch.cfg` config file:
+After this you will get 4(or less depending) cfg files to add to your default `/etc/retroarch.cfg` config file:

     sudo cat p*.cfg >> /etc/retroarch.cfg

-(if this don't have permissions you can do a `chmod 777 /etc/retroarch.cfg` before)
+(if this don't have permissions you can do a `sudo chmod 777 /etc/retroarch.cfg` before)

 If your config is not working well, delete the joypad configuration lines in `/etc/retroarch.cfg` before doing anything.

-(at the bottom of the file, starting with line `input_player1_joypad_index = "0"`)
+(Delete the lines located at the bottom of the file, starting with line `input_player1_joypad_index = "0"`)

 Now just reboot and voila !